 Enter your email id to get the downloadable right in your inbox!

-There are over 33, 000 journals are across the world, and they publish thousands of books and papers each year.
+There are over 33, 000 journals across the world and they publish thousands of books and papers each year.
 It’s interesting to wonder, if the numbers are this high, what is legitimate and what isn’t.
 If the information age is making it easier to publish in journals, then what happens to the status of academic writing?
 Is every journal you come across vetted and verified?

 Turns out, no.

-In other words, academia is facing the threat of predatory publishing.
+To put it simply, academia is facing the threat of predatory publishing.

-The reason predatory journals are tagged as “predatory” is because publishers often actively seek out researchers and publishers and “trick” them into publishing their work, even if the work is sub-par or even unscientific in nature.
+The reason predatory journals are tagged as “predatory” is because publishers often actively seek out researchers and “trick” them into publishing their work, even if the work is sub-par or even unscientific in nature.